peppedilillo/grb-trigger-algorithms/README.md

 If you installed our conda environment you can uninstall it with:

 `conda remove -n mescal --all`

 ## Bibliography

+The paper this repo buils on has yet to be published.
+I will update with a link as soon as we have it or a preprint out.

+* Dilillo, G., et al. "Gamma-ray burst detection using Poisson-FOCuS and other trigger algorithms." _manuscript submitted for publication_ (2023).

-[1]: Ward, Kes, et al. "Poisson-FOCuS: An efficient online method for detecting count bursts with application to gamma ray burst detection."
-Journal of the American Statistical Association (2023): 1-13.
+* Ward, Kes, et al. "Poisson-FOCuS: An efficient online method for detecting count bursts with application to gamma ray burst detection." _Journal of the American Statistical Association_ (2023): 1-13.

-[2]: Romano, Gaetano, et al. "Fast online changepoint detection via functional pruning CUSUM statistics."
-Journal of Machine Learning Research 24 (2023): 1-36.